CUB's Guide to Renewable Energy Plans

 According to the Environmental Protection Agency (EPA), “renewable electricity is produced from resources that do not deplete when their energy is harnessed,” like sunlight, wind, waves, water flow, and geothermal energy.

-When a wind farm adds 1 megawatt-hour (MWh) of electricity to the power grid, for example, a buyer can purchase both the electricity generated and a REC representing the positive environmental attributes of that clean electricity.
+Beginning in the late 1990s, a system for tracking clean energy became necessary, as consumers became more interested in renewable energy and a number of states (including Illinois) adopted Renewable Portfolio Standards requiring utilities to acquire a percentage of their energy from renewable resources.
+Here’s an example of how RECs work: When a wind farm adds 1 megawatt-hour (MWh) of electricity to the power grid, a buyer can purchase both the electricity generated and a REC representing the environmental benefits of that clean electricity.
 The buyer can also choose to purchase the electricity only, and the REC can be sold to another buyer at market value by the wind farm.

 Does CUB support buying RECs?

 CUB supports a consumer’s right to buy RECs to offset his or her electricity demand and help fund renewable energy projects.
 However, RECs shouldn’t distract from even better ways to help the environment:

 - Reduce your electricity consumption through energy efficiency.

 Ameren and ComEd offer discounts and rebates for a wide range of efficiency upgrades.

 - Move your electricity demand to off-peak hours.